drivebrandstudio/Craft5/README.md

 ## FAQ/Tips
 ### Errors during install
 1. Follow the DDEV instructions slowly and carefully.
-Read each line all the way through, English is not their first language! (but they speak it gooder than I 😝)
+Read each line all the way through, it's faster than skimming and hitting an error and having to debug...
 2. Uninstall Ubuntu (all programs related to Ubuntu: Ubuntu, 'install REALEASE (Ubuntu)', .... )
 ### Prettier
 1. You will need to restart the vscode window from the Command Palette (ctrl+shift+p)